Mara Thompson

 Marie-Josephine Mara Thompson (born 4 October 1961) is a Saint Lucian-born Barbadian politician, educator and widow of the sixth Prime Minister of Barbados, David Thompson, who died in office on 23 October 2010.
 After being chosen as the most favored candidate.
 Thompson won the special by-election to succeed her husband in the Saint John constituency on Thursday, 20 January 2011, holding the seat for the Democratic Labour Party.

-Biography

-Personal life
+Early life and education

 Thompson was born Marie-Josephine Mara Giraudy in Saint Lucia on 4 October 1961 to Monica and Henry Giraudy.
 Her father, Henry Giraudy Q.C., was a prominent Saint Lucian lawyer and politician, who was nicknamed "The Chairman" due to his high position within the United Workers Party (UWP).
 Henry Giraudy served as the President of the Senate of St. Lucia at one point.

 Thompson attended school at St Joseph’s Convent in Castries, Saint Lucia.
 She was a student at the University of Western Ontario from 1979 to 1983, where she received her Bachelor of Arts in physical education.
 She then enrolled at Howard University in Washington D.C. from 1986 to 1988, and obtained a Master of Science in physical education.
 Thompson also hold a certificate in paralegal education from Barbados Community College, which she attended from 2005 to 2007.